geotim90/Nevini/docs/util.md

 Finds nodes by any of their identifiers.

-This command can only be executed in a text channel and not via direct message.
+This command can be executed in a text channel or via direct message.

 By default, you need the **Manage Server** permission to execute this command.<br>
 Permission overrides may be applied on node **util.find.module**.